-It’s no easy thing to take your bestselling amp range and completely revamp it, but that’s what Blackstar has recently done with its HT series of heads and combos.
+It’s no easy thing to take your best selling guitar amp range and completely revamp it, but that’s what Blackstar has recently done with its HT series of heads and combos.

 Of course, the improved Mark 2 HT range has been a resounding success, and now there’s a new addition in the shape of the HT-20R combo.
 Promising power and portability, the HT-20R’s control panel is feature-rich despite its compact dimensions: the clean channel has a simple volume and tone arrangement, while the overdrive channel has conventional EQ and Blackstar’s patented ISF control, which shifts the amp from British to USA voicing, with all points in between.